 UNSW Sydney aims to lead the debate and shape the public discourse on the greatest issues facing humanity.
 The Grand Challenges Program has been established to facilitate these critical discussions, and in the process raise awareness of the ground-breaking research and excellent initiatives undertaken by UNSW academics, staff and students.

-There are currently three declared Grand Challenge topics – Climate Change; Refugees & Migrants and Inequality.
+There are currently four declared Grand Challenge topics – Climate Change, Refugees & Migrants, Inequality, and Living with 21st Century Technology.
 Each Grand Challenge will feature a series of events and activities for both staff and students to contribute to, so please sign-up to our mailing list to keep informed of current events.